-You can enter a 16-digit passcode to enable Dynam-EC and/or Agent-IC Virtual Client to operate with the matrix.
+You can enter a 16-digit passcode to enable Dynam-EC, Virtual Client, E-IPA SIP and aother licenses features to operate with the matrix.
 You can also enable the HCI (Host Computer Interface) for third-party applications.
 This passcode is purchased / obtained from Clear-Com.
 For more information, see your Clear-Com representative.